nobitagit/blog/_posts/2019-7-2-Functional-Lodash-From-Chaining-to-Piping.md

 ```
 In this post we will see both how to use different flavours of Lodash to achieve what we want and what this means for our bundles as well.

-Finally, you can find a repo with the below code split into commits if you're interested in trying it yourself [link].
+Finally, [here](https://github.com/nobitagit/functional-lodash-example) you can find a repo with the below code split into commits if you're interested in trying it yourself.
 I will reference the commits for each stage in the comments at the top of each section.
 For example this will check out the first commit.

 ```js